jorgegv/rage1/doc/DATAGEN.md

   * `WAIT_ANY_KEY`: (optional) if set to 1, the game will stop just after loading and wait for a keypress (so that the loading screen can be enjoyed :-) ).
 If not set or set to 0, game will start right after loading.

+* `COLOR`: (optional) specify is the game map is monochrome or has color attributes (btiles in monochrome maps are drawn with a single attribute, and ocuppy less memory).
+If not specified, defaults to full color games.
+  Accepts 2 parameters:
+  * `MODE`: can be either `FULL` or `MONO`
+  * `GAMEAREA_ATTR`: must be specified when `MODE` is `MONO` to set the global attribute used for map tiles.

 * `CUSTOM_CHARSET`: allows to specify a custom character set for the game.
   Arguments:
   * `FILE`: the file with character data, 8 bytes per character.
 It must be